 Financial instruments represented by debt instruments, following initial recognition, continue to be measured at fair value, with recognition in the income statement of interest (based on the effective interest rate method), expected credit losses (for more details please refer to the paragraph "Impairment" in this section), and any exchange rate changes.
-Fair value changes, net of expected credit losses, are booked to the appropriate equity reserve net of the associated tax effect (item "110 - Valuation").
+Fair value changes, net of expected credit losses, are booked to the appropriate equity reserve net of the associated tax effect (item "110 - Valuation reserves").
+Upon full or partial disposal, the cumulative gain or loss in the valuation reserve is reversed, all or in part, to the income statement.